Free Kitchen Hacks eBook

 For this recipe in particular, I love using coconut oil!
 While it does have a lower smoke point, there are other benefits to coconut oil that make it my go-to here.

-The subtle sweetness adds a wonderful depth of flavor to these vegan fried mushrooms.
+The subtle sweetness adds a wonderful depth of flavor to these fried mushrooms.
 It’s also a more sustainable choice.
 Relatively, the environmental impact of coconut oil is very low.
 The production of coconuts requires no herbicides or pesticides, uses little land and water, and does not require any tilling or deforestation.

 Coconut oil has enough saturated fat to keep stable, creating a crispy exterior and juicy, steamed mushroom inside every breaded bite.